Eudonet SaaS General Terms and Conditions of Use

 “User” means a user authorised by the Administrator to access the Software in accordance with this Agreement.

-The purpose of these TOU is to set forth the terms and conditions of accessing the Services, as well as those relating to corrective maintenance of the Software during the subscription term and to Administrator phone support.
+The purpose of these TOU is to set forth the terms and conditions of accessing the Services, as well as those relating to corrective maintenance of the Software during the subscription term and to phone support for trained Administrators.

 The Agreement will be in effect for a period of one (1) year from the date of the first invoice provided to the Client, unless otherwise provided herein.
 The Agreement will automatically be renewed for successive twelve (12) month periods on each anniversary date, unless one of the Parties terminates it by sending a registered letter with proof of delivery no less than three (3) months before expiry of the term in progress (hereinafter, the “Term”).
 The Client expressly renounce to the application of articles 2125 and seq of the civil code of Quebec.